vaib-dev/Courses/5-dbms/3-sql.md

 2. **UNIQUE**: This constraint when specified with a column, tells that all the values in the column must be unique.
 That is, the values in any row of a column must not be repeated.
 3. **PRIMARY KEY**: A primary key is a field which can uniquely identify each row in a table.
 And this constraint is used to specify a field in a table as primary key.
 4. **FOREIGN KEY**: A Foreign key is a field which can uniquely identify each row in a another table.
 And this constraint is used to specify a field as Foreign key.

+5. **COMPOSITE KEY**: A primary key having two or more attributes is called composite key.
+It is a combination of two or more columns.

 5. **CHECK**: This constraint helps to validate the values of a column to meet a particular condition.
 That is, it helps to ensure that the value stored in a column meets a specific condition.
 6. **DEFAULT**: This constraint specifies a default value for the column when no value is specified by the user.